Forensic Pathology Fellowship

 Program Description: The Office of the Chief Medical Examiner (OCME), in conjunction with UNC Hospitals and the UNC Department of Pathology and Laboratory Medicine, offers a one-year fellowship in forensic pathology.
 The program is fully accredited by the ACGME and is under the direction of the Chief Medical Examiner of the State of North Carolina.
-The OCME is located in Raleigh and is a branch in the Epidemiology Section of the North Carolina Division of Public Health.
+The OCME is located in Raleigh and is a branch of the North Carolina Division of Public Health, Department of Health and Human Services.
 The OCME also functions as the Division of Forensic Pathology in the UNC Department of Pathology and Laboratory Medicine.
-The trainee performs approximately 250 forensic autopsies during the course of the one-year fellowship.
+The trainee performs 200–250 forensic autopsies during the one-year fellowship.
 These cases represent a wide spectrum of natural and traumatic causes of death.
 All autopsy examinations are performed under the supervision of board-certified forensic pathologists.
 The fellow is expected to manage his/her own cases and to seek assistance as needed.
+The fellow participates fully in all duties of the central office of a state-wide medical examiner system, including medical examiner training, quality assurance by review of all medical examiner cases submitted to the OCME, scene investigations, and court appearances.
 Consultations in subspecialty areas, including neuropathology, pediatric pathology, forensic odontology, and forensic radiology, are readily available within the UNC Schools of Medicine and Dentistry.
-Ancillary laboratory studies, including clinical chemistry, microbiology, and special histology, are also available through the Department of Pathology and Laboratory Medicine.
+Forensic anthropology services are provided by a board-certified Forensic Anthropologist at NC State University.
+Ancillary laboratory studies, including clinical chemistry, microbiology, and special histology, are also available through WakeMed Hospital.

 Program Requirements: Applicants must have an MD or DO degree and APCP-4 or AP-3 training.
 The applicant must also be eligible for medical licensure in North Carolina.